-Speculative applications often provide a more direct route into a company and making contact with people of hiring authority can lead to:
+Speculative applications provide a direct route into the company and making contact with recruiters can lead to:

 - increased business connections.